 Dr. James Dobson makes it clear that it is immoral to freeze a live human being.
 This should be fairly self evident.
 If you use IVF, you will definitely have children die that you conceived.
 It is a systematic creation of children knowing they will die.
 Trying to be careful with the embryos still results in multiple deaths.
 If you don't freeze any babies you will be paying $12,000 or more for a 3% chance of pregnancy.
 There is a 0.3% that all your 3 babies will live.

 God is the author of life.
-People die all the time but that does not mean we can cause a situation which puts our children’s lives into grave danger, where their likelihood of surviving is 1%.
+People die all the time but that does not mean we can end people's lives or put them in harm's way.
+We cannot cause a situation which puts our children’s lives into grave danger, where their likelihood of surviving is 1%.
 Although IVF has a 10-20% success rate, each embryo has a 99% chance of dying.
 It is like putting people in an airplane, where we know one engine will fall off, giving them a 1% chance of survival.
-The excuse that people die in air crashes all the time, is not justifiable.
+The excuse that people die in air crashes all the time is not justifiable in this case.
 To equate the occasional loss of life through marital intercourse with IVF's intentional, systematic (and much greater ratio of) loss of life is problematic.

 In 1978 the first test tube baby survived.
 The number of tiny humans who died to achieve this is countless.
 Pope John Paul II said it was immoral.
 The chief scientist Edwards, who is now about 80 years old, and totally unrepentant for causing massive loss of life, recently gave an interview where he said: